 Nine cafes across campus offer a variety of quality products for students, staff and visitors.
-Queen's Campus Food & Drink also host markets that bring together a fantastic selection of hot food stalls, showcasing Northern Irish produce and foods from around the world.

 A bite of Queen's

 The A Bite of Queen's lunchtime campus tours series is a staff initiative that gives you the opportunity to go behind the scenes of some of the University's great buildings and hear about the amazing work being carried out by our colleagues.
 Read the Staff Round Up or follow @QUBstaff for information on upcoming tours.